-(A) Decimal dilutions of strains of the indicated genotypes were spotted on plates with YES-Glucose or YES-Glycerol, incubated at 28, 30, and 32°C for 3 (Glc) or 5 (Gly) days, and photographed.
-The images correspond to a representative experiment that was repeated at least three times with similar results.
-(B) The times for ring assembly and disassembly, node condensation/ring maturation, and ring constriction and disassembly were estimated for Myo2-E1 cells growing in YES-Glucose (Glc) and YES-Glycerol medium (Gly), by time-lapse confocal fluorescence microscopy.
-Mitotic progression was monitored using Pcp1-GFP-marked SPBs. n is the total number of cells scored from three independent experiments, and data are presented as mean ± SD. ****, p<0.0001; *, p<0.05, as calculated by unpaired Student's t-test.
-(C) Representative maximum-projection time-lapse images of Rlc1 dynamics at the equatorial region in Myo2-E1 Rlc1-GFP cells growing in YES-Glucose (Glc) or YES-Glycerol (Gly).
+(A) Decimal dilutions of strains of the indicated genotypes were spotted on plates with YES-glucose or YES-glycerol, incubated at 28, 30, and 32°C for 3 (glc) or 5 (gly) days, and photographed.
+The images correspond to a representative experiment, which was repeated at least three times with similar results.
+(B) Left: times for ring assembly and contraction, node condensation/ring maturation, and ring constriction and disassembly were estimated for myo2-E1 cells growing in YES-glucose (glc) and YES-glycerol medium (gly) by time-lapse confocal fluorescence microscopy.
+Mitotic progression was monitored using Pcp1-GFP-labeled SPBs.
+Right: ring constriction rates (μm/min). n is the total number of cells scored from three independent experiments, and data are presented as violin plots. ****, p<0.0001; **, p<0.005, as calculated by unpaired Student's t-test.
+(C) Representative maximum-projection time-lapse images of Rlc1 dynamics at the equatorial region in myo2-E1 Rlc1-GFP cells growing in YES-glucose (glc) or YES-glycerol (gly).
 Mitotic progression was monitored using Pcp1-GFP-marked SPBs.
 Time interval is 5 min.
 Scale bar: 10 µm.
-(D) The percentage of multiseptated cells was quantified in Myo2-E1 cells growing exponentially in YES-Glucose (Glc) or YES-Glycerol (Gly) for 12 h.
-Data correspond to three independent experiments, and are presented as mean ± SD.
-(E) Representative maximum projection confocal images of Myo2-E1 cells growing in YES-Glucose or YES-Glycerol after cell-wall staining with calcofluor white.
-(F) Actin cable to patch ratio of G2 cells from the indicated strains growing in YES-Glycerol medium for 12 h.
-Quantification data (n=40 cells for each strain), are represented as mean relative units ± SD. ****, p<0.0001, as calculated by unpaired Student's t-test.
-(G) Representative maximum projection images of Alexa Fluor–phalloidin stained S. pombe cells of the indicated strains growing in YES-Glycerol medium for 12 h.
-(H) The times for ring assembly and disassembly, node condensation/ring maturation, and ring constriction and disassembly were estimated for Myo2-E1 and Myo2-E1 for3-DAD cells growing exponentially in YES-Glycerol medium by time-lapse confocal fluorescence microscopy.
-Mitotic progression was monitored using Pcp1-GFP-marked SPBs. n is the total number of cells scored from three independent experiments, and data are presented as mean ± SD.
-Statistical comparison between two groups was performed by unpaired Student’s t-test. ****, p<0.0001, as calculated by unpaired Student's t test.
-(I) Representative maximum-projection time-lapse images of Rlc1-GFP dynamics at the equatorial region in Myo2-E1 and Myo2-E1 for3-DAD cells growing in YES-Glycerol.
-Mitotic progression was monitored using Pcp1-GFP-marked SPBs.
+(D) Upper: times for ring assembly and contraction, node condensation/ring maturation, and ring constriction and disassembly were estimated for the indicated strains grown on YES-glycerol (gly) using time-lapse confocal fluorescence microscopy.
+Lower: ring constriction rates (μm/min). n is the total number of cells scored from three independent experiments, and data are presented as violin plots. ****, p<0.0001, as calculated by unpaired Student's t-test.
+(E) Representative maximum-projection time-lapse images of Rlc1-GFP dynamics at the equatorial region in myo2-E1 and myo2-E1 for3-DAD cells growing in YES-glycerol.
+Mitotic progression was monitored using Pcp1-GFP-labeled SPBs.
 Time interval is 5 min.
-(J) Left: the percentage of septated and multiseptated cells were quantified in Myo2-E1 and Myo2-E1 for3-DAD cells growing for 12 h in YES-Glycerol medium.
-Data correspond to three independent experiments, and are presented as mean ± SD.
-Right: representative maximum projection confocal images after cell-wall staining with calcofluor white.
-(K) Decimal dilutions of strains of the indicated genotypes were spotted on plates with YES-Glucose or YES-Glycerol, incubated at 28, 30, and 32°C for 3 (Glc) or 5 (Gly) days, and photographed.
+(F) Decimal dilutions of strains of the indicated genotypes were spotted on plates with YES-glucose or YES-glycerol, incubated at 28, 30, and 32°C for 3 (glc) or 5 (gly) days, and photographed.
 The images correspond to a representative experiment that was repeated at least three times with similar results.